swanky-rt/Student-Navigator/assignment-5/README.md

 ---

-## Discussion, Limitations, and Future Work
+## Learnings, Limitations, and Future Work

+### Learnings

 ### Limitations

-* Static directive templates (non-adaptive to task evolution).
-* Regex leakage detection misses semantic leaks.
-* Same model family used for both attacker and defender.
+* The paper worked on many records but we could only run our model on few 100 records due to computational limitations.
-* Computationally intensive for large multi-turn simulations.
+* Computationally intensive for running bigger (better) models like GPT-4.

 ### Future Work